Okipa/laravel-brickables/docs/upgrade-guides/from-v2-to-v3.md

 Support for PHP 8.1 has also been added, in addition of PHP 8.0.

-Support for Laravel 7 and PHP 7.4 have been dropped.
+Support has been droppend for Laravel 7 and PHP 7.4.

 ## Fronted dependencies upgrade